When it comes to vision problems, seeking care and treatment is a must.

 - Patients with thinner corneas can use PRK surgery but may not be eligible for LASIK surgery.

-- If someone has had LASIK surgery before, but now their cornea is thinner, PRK surgery can still be used if their vision is not completely clear.
+- If someone has had LASIK surgery before, but now their cornea is more delicate, PRK surgery can still be used if their vision is not completely clear.

 - No corneal flap complications with PRK.